headshot of Joseph Malina

 Joe is a founding member of the ASCE Environmental and Water Resources Institute and has served as a program evaluator for the Accreditation Board for Engineering and Technology for more than 30 years.

-Joe has been a licensed professional engineer since 1970, a Board Certified Environmental Engineer of the American Academy of Environmental Engineers since 1972, and a Diplomat of the American Academy of Water Resource Engineers since 2007.
+Joe has been a licensed professional engineer since 1970, a board-certified environmental engineer of the American Academy of Environmental Engineers since 1972 and a diplomat of the American Academy of Water Resource Engineers since 2007.
 He is also a lifetime member of the American Society of Civil Engineers.
 His activities in professional organizations have been recognized with numerous national awards, including the Gordon Maskew Fair Award from the Water Environment Foundation.
 He has also been recognized as Professional Engineer of the Year in Travis County.